JaredBaileyDuke/wheres-waldo/README.md

 ### Modeling
 #### Process
 Modeling was perform with Google Colab and the use of a Google TPU.
 2 notebooks are provided in the notebooks folder showcasing the work (One searching for character heads and one for character heads + bodies).
 The final model chosen was the head model as it performed better.
-Despite the additional pixel size of the bounding boxes for the head + body model, the frequent body obstructions in the illustrations created difficulty for the model to learn the character patterns.
+Despite the additional pixel size of the bounding boxes for the head + body model, the frequent body obstructions in the illustrations created difficulty for the head + body model to learn the character patterns.

 The setup.py file allows for users to process the data, train the model, perform inference on the test data, and save out the results.
-Several helper scripts are provided in the scripts folder to assist.
+Several helper scripts are provided in the scripts folder.
 - tiling.py - for splitting the raw images into their individual tiles of 640x640 pixels with overlaps of 40 pixels between tiles
 - data_augmentation.py - for rotating images (since phone cameras sometimes rotate images in surprising ways to the user) and increasing the image contrast (50% brighter and 50% darker) to simulate different lighting conditions
-- model_training.py - for training the model using ultralytics (with inference on validation data), performing inference on the test data, saving the test images with predicted bounding boxes, gathering evaluation metrics, and saving the model
+- model_training.py - for training the model using ultralytics, as well as performing inference on the validation and test data, saving the test images with predicted bounding boxes, gathering evaluation metrics, and saving the best model

 The setup.py file can be run from the command line.
 ```bash